Jason-Whitmore/CppTuringMachineSimulator/README.md

 # CppTuringMachineSimulator
-WIP repo that simulates Turing Machines and supplies tools for testing.
+Since I will be taking classes on Turing Machines in the future at university, I thought it would be useful to create a program which has the tools for both creating and testing Turing Machines.